depaul-dice/Flinc/README.md

    Once the audit and repeat kernels have been installed, the script should not be run again.
 2. No existing file should be deleted or modified in the flinc directory.
-3. As of now, the code has been tested only on CyberGIS-Jupyter for Water.
+3. After testing one notebook with the audit and repeat kernels successfully, shut down the server and start it again before running another notebook with the audit kernel.
-4. After testing one notebook with the audit and repeat kernels successfully, shut down the server and start it again before running another notebook with the audit kernel.
+4. If you run your code using the audit kernel on machine #1, you can repeat it using the repeat kernel on machine #2.
+To do this, first execute your code using audit kernel, and then run 'sciunit copy' to obtain a unique code.
+Take that code and run 'sciunit open <code>'.
+This transfers the contents of the notebook container to machine #2 from machine #1.